![]() |

 2) A statement that the licensee shall appear personally at the hearing and may be represented by counsel.

-3) A statement that the licensee has the right to produce witnesses and evidence in his or her behalf and the right to cross-examine witnesses and object to evidence produced against him or her.
+3) A statement that the licensee has the right to produce witnesses and evidence and the right to cross-examine witnesses and object to evidence.

-4) A statement that the hearing can result in disciplinary action being taken against his or her license.
+4) A statement that the hearing can result in disciplinary action being taken against the license.

 5) A statement of where the individual can procure the rules for the conduct of these hearings.

-6) A statement that the hearing officer authorized by the State Fire Marshal will preside at the hearing and, following the conclusion of the hearing, shall make findings of fact, conclusions of law and recommendations, separately stated, to the State Fire Marshal as to what disciplinary action, if any, should be imposed on the licensee.
+6) A statement that the hearing officer authorized by the OSFM will preside at the hearing and, following the conclusion of the hearing, shall make findings of fact, conclusions of law and recommendations, separately stated, to the State Fire Marshal as to what disciplinary action, if any, should be imposed on the licensee.

-e) The State Fire Marshal shall review the hearing officer’s findings of fact, conclusions of law and recommendations.
+e) Following the time allowed for filing a motion for rehearing, the State Fire Marshal shall review the hearing officer’s findings of fact, conclusions of law, recommendations and any motion for rehearing.
+After reviewing this information, the State Fire Marshal may hear oral arguments, prior to issuing an order.
 The report of findings of fact, conclusions of law and recommendations of the hearing officer shall be the basis for the State Fire Marshal’s order, in which the State Fire Marshal may accept or reject the recommendations of the hearing officer.